KABC-TV: KABC-TV (1954–present)

 Originally, KABC-TV was located at the ABC Television Center, now called The Prospect Studios, on Prospect Avenue in the Los Feliz neighborhood of Los Angeles, east of Hollywood.
 In 2000, KABC-TV moved to nearby Glendale into a new state-of-the-art facility designed by César Pelli, as part of the Disney Grand Central Creative Campus (GC3), in the Grand Central Business Centre on the site of the former Grand Central Airport.
 The station is currently located 4 mi east (along the corridor of the Los Angeles River and the Ventura Freeway) of ABC's West Coast headquarters on the Walt Disney Studios lot in Burbank.

+KABC-TV's logo from 2021 to 2026.

-KABC-TV has used the Circle 7 logo since 1962 (the same year ABC created and implemented its current logo) and augmented its bottom left quadrant with the ABC network logo in 1997.
+KABC-TV has used the Circle 7 logo since 1962 (the same year ABC created and implemented its current logo).
+In 1996, it augmented its bottom left quadrant of the Circle 7 with the ABC network logo.
 The station's news anchors and reporters wear Circle 7 lapel pins when they appear on camera, a practice that had once been standard at each of the original five ABC-owned stations.

 On February 4, 2006, KABC-TV became the first television station in the state of California to broadcast its local newscasts in high definition using HD cameras in the studio and debuted an updated set.

-KABC-TV's logo from 2013 to 2021.

 KABC-TV shut down its analog signal, over VHF channel 7, at noon on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 53, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to its analog-era VHF channel 7.
 After the transition occurred, some viewers had difficulty receiving KABC's signal, despite operating at a high effective radiated power of 25 kW.
 On March 31, 2009, KABC-TV filed an application with the FCC to upgrade its signal strength to 28.7 kW.
 It was granted a construction permit on March 3, 2011.